Effectiveness of Under-Desk Treadmills for Health and Productivity

 Case Study 1: Impact of Under-Desk Treadmill Use on Office Workers Over 6 Months

-In a research study that was conducted in 2018 and published in the Journal of Physical Activity and Health, thirty inactive office workers were recruited to utilize under-desk treadmills for two hours per day, five days per week, at a speed of 1.5 miles per hour.
+A research study conducted in 2018 and published in the Journal of Physical Activity and Health recruited thirty sedentary office workers.
+The participants were told to walk on under-desk treadmills for two hours every day, five days a week, at a speed of 1.5 miles per hour.

 Results:

-- glucose metabolism indicators that have been improved.
+- The indicators of glucose metabolism have been improved.

 Case Study 2: University Employees Incorporating Under-Desk Walking